edwardjing1998/aws-spring-boot-api/README.md

     'Cha-SMTP Server (uschaappsmtp.1dc.com)',
   ];

+  // Tracks which clientId we last loaded to control when to auto-prefill const clientIdRef = useRef('');

   // ---------- helpers to reset form ----------

   // reset only the input fields (what you asked for)